Subhajit0210/Water-Quality-Prediction-using-ML/README.md

 - **scripts/**: Python scripts for data preprocessing and model training.
 - **README.md**: Project documentation.

+## Classification Techniques
+The following machine learning algorithms were used in this project:

+1. Gaussian Naive Bayes
+Gaussian Naive Bayes is a probabilistic classifier based on Bayes' theorem, assuming that features follow a Gaussian distribution.
+This algorithm is particularly useful for classification problems with continuous input variables.
+It is simple, easy to implement, and works well with a small dataset.
+In this project, Gaussian Naive Bayes helps in understanding the probabilistic distribution of water quality features.

+2. Decision Tree Classifier
+The Decision Tree Classifier is a non-parametric supervised learning method used for classification.
+It works by splitting the data into subsets based on the value of input features.
+This model is easy to interpret and visualize, making it valuable for understanding feature importance in the dataset.
+Decision trees are prone to overfitting, but they provide a good baseline and insight into which features are most impactful.

+3. Random Forest Classifier
+Random Forest is an ensemble learning method that combines multiple decision trees to improve predictive accuracy and control overfitting.
+By averaging the results of several trees, Random Forest mitigates the risk of overfitting that comes with individual decision trees.
+It is robust and handles both numerical and categorical data well.
+In this project, Random Forest is used for its superior performance in dealing with high-dimensional data and its ability to provide feature importance.

+4. Logistic Regression
+Logistic Regression is a linear model commonly used for binary classification problems.
+It estimates the probability of a binary response based on one or more predictor variables.
+Despite its simplicity, logistic regression can be surprisingly effective for linearly separable data and is often used as a baseline model in classification tasks.
+It provides coefficients for each feature, offering insights into their influence on the potability of water.

+Modeling and Evaluation
+Each algorithm was trained and evaluated using a consistent set of metrics to ensure comparability:

+Accuracy: The proportion of true results among the total number of cases examined.
+Precision, Recall, and F1-score: Metrics that provide insights into the performance of the classification model, especially in cases of imbalanced classes.
+Confusion Matrix: A table used to describe the performance of a classification model by comparing predicted and actual labels.
+Results
+The results section in the notebook details the performance of each model.
+Generally, the Random Forest Classifier provided the highest accuracy and robustness across various metrics, suggesting it as the most effective model for this task.
+Comprehensive evaluation and insights are provided in the notebook.

 ## Installation

 To replicate the analysis and modeling environment, you need Python 3.x and the following dependencies: